use with any shell command

 What is Logdy?

-Logdy is a multi-purpose DevOps tool that enhances productivity in the terminal.
+Logdy is a web-based platform designed to help monitor, track, and analyze application logs in real-time locally.
+It is a multi-purpose DevOps tool that enhances productivity in the terminal.

 Unix philosophy

 Logdy is a single-binary that you add to your PATH so it's available just like any other tool: grep, awk, sed, jq.
 No installations, no deployments, no compilations.
-It works locally, so it's also secure.
+It works locally, so it's also secure, the logs stay on the machine.

 # use with any shell command